redixhumayun/redixhumayun.github.io/_drafts/diagnosing-performance-issues.md

 The problems started with AWS, because of course it did.
 The application has been humming along smoothly for a while with no issues whatsoever.
 We decide to run a load test to understand whether a specific API endpoint can handle the load that we expect it to have.

 We download JMeter, try to figure out how to use it and then give up.
 We get back to it a day later and finally have some idea of how to get it up and running.
-We point it to the test server and launch 25 threads in a loop to run 8 times and promptly see about 25% of the requests fail.
-The average time for the request is ~45 seconds and this scares the ever living crap out of us.
+We point it to the test server running on AWS and launch 25 threads in a loop to run 8 times and promptly see about 25% of the requests fail.
+The average time for the request is ~45 seconds.
+Not going to lie, this was pretty terrifying.

 This scares us because it means our route is so ridiculously inefficient that it managed to generate a throughput of only about 1.2 requests / second whereas we expect it to handle a load of about 4-8 requests / second.